marichylaje/lastapp-challenge/README.md

 LastApp is a web application designed primarily for mobile users, enabling them to place orders from a variety of restaurants organized by proximity.
 Users can select a restaurant from a list of associated places, view the available products, choose their desired items, and complete their purchase seamlessly.
 This mobile-first application ensures a smooth and user-friendly experience, making it easy for users to enjoy their favorite meals from nearby restaurants.

 ### Application Structure
-The application is structured using a page-based approach facilitated by react-router-dom, which helps maintain the user's restaurant selection even after a page reload.
+The application is structured using a page-based approach facilitated by react-router-dom, which helps maintain the user's restaurant choise even after a page reload.

 ### Component and Styling
 LastApp utilizes pre-designed components provided by PrimeReact, which are then styled using Styled Components and TailwindCSS.
 This combination allows for a flexible and aesthetically pleasing design, ensuring a consistent look and feel throughout the application.